Getting to the root of it. Why carve a turnip Jack O’lantern?

 - Turnips are also cheaper so you can afford to make dozens of carved turnips to display around the house, on your windowsills or outside.

-- You can easily let your kids do a lot of the work because turnips are easier gut than a big massive pumpkin.
+- You can easily let your kids do a lot of the work because turnips are easier to gut than a big hard pumpkin.

 - With its reddish-white exterior and root-like characteristics, turnips look more interesting than a carved pumpkin.
 Maybe scarier?

 - Unlike pumpkins, turnips and many other roots are relatively easy to find almost everywhere all year round.
 Even in France.

 - No waste!
 After you scoop out the innards of the turnips, you can use the guts to make yummy mashed turnips.